Zequez/logseq-vault/pages/Mnemonic Medium.md

 	- [[Andy Matuschak]] identified this as a predecesor of the [[Mnemonic Medium]].
 	- ---
 	- References: https://drc.usask.ca/projects/archbook/
-- A Mnemonic Essay is an essay that while you read it it asks you questions about what you read, and then -
+- A Mnemonic Essay is an essay that while you read it shows you cards with questions about what you read, and then it uses Spaced Repetition to test you later and help you retain the knowledge quicker.
+-
 - ---
 - References: https://numinous.productions/ttft/